 SAS/SHARE can use various communication access methods to communicate with clients.
-These are specified via the following system options: COMAMID, COMAUX1, COMAUX2.
+You can specify these through the COMAMID and COMAUX1 system options.

 When you use XMS (Cross Memory Services) as an access method, DB2 also uses XMS in the same address space.
 Predefining DB2 server librefs (prior to invoking PROC SERVER) can result in errors due to the loss of the XMS Authorization Index, because both SAS and DB2 are acquiring and releasing it.
 When using XMS as an access method, use only client-assigned librefs on the server.